paragasu/payment-backend/README.md

 ```
   visa
   4111111111111111
-  SGD *other than USD, EUR and AUD will do*
+  SGD
 ```
+_Currency other than USD, EUR and AUD will do_

 Currently only support Visa, Mastercard and American Express Card